 - Special condition - the contract may be subject to typical conditions such as finance and building and pest inspections however, if you would like some time to conduct a soil test (for example) then a special condition can be included in your offer that makes the contract subject to receiving a satisfactory soil test report.

 - Unconditional contract - the term given to your contract once all conditions entitling you to terminate are satisfied or met.
 It basically means that both parties are bound by the contract and the sale must proceed.

 - Chattels - items in the property that are easily moveable and not permanently fixed.
 They are generally freestanding items held in place by their own weight and include items such as washing machines, potted plants, swimming pool equipment and fridges.
 Chattels that the parties have agreed will stay at the property need to be listed in the contract as included chattels so as to avoid any confusion at a later date.

 - Settlement - the term given to the day where the remaining purchase price (taking into account adjustments for council rates and water charges etc) is given to the seller, the transfer of the title to the property takes place and keys are handed over to you.
-Unless you are self acting, generally you will not be required to attend settlement as this takes place between the sellers solicitor and your solicitor and both financiers.
-Residential contracts in Queensland usually note settlement as 30 days from the contract date however, it can be whatever length of time negotiated between you and the seller when you put forward your offer.
+Unless you are self-acting, generally you will not be required to attend settlement as this takes place between the sellers solicitor and your solicitor and both financiers.
+Residential contracts in NSW usually note settlement as 28 or 42 days from the contract date however, it can be whatever length of time negotiated between you and the seller when you put forward your offer.

 - Time of the essence - a legal term meaning that contractual obligations relating to time and date must be strictly complied with.
 Failure to meet a deadline within the timeframe can result in the contract being terminated or a breach of contract.